-Sensorineural hearing loss involves damage to the inner ear, particularly the area called the cochlea, a spiralled tube where sensitive hair cells live.
+Sensorineural hearing loss involves damage to the inner ear, particularly the area called the cochlea, a spiraled tube where sensitive hair cells live.
 Conductive hearing loss involves damage to the outer ear area.
-To read more about the different types of hearing loss, see our previous blog series on types of hearing loss.
-All of these types can be associated with genetic hearing loss.
+Both forms of hearing loss can be associated with genetics.

 How Is Genetic Hearing Loss Diagnosed?

 The causes of all types of hearing loss can be very difficult to diagnose.
-However, an accurate, professional diagnosis is crucial for finding the right treatments and the correctly functioning hearing aids.
-If an accurate diagnosis is found, the sufferer may be significantly more likely to cope with their symptoms and to live a high quality of life.
+However, an accurate, professional diagnosis is crucial for finding the right treatments.
+If an accurate diagnosis is found, the sufferer will be significantly more likely to cope with their symptoms and to live a high quality of life.

 How Is Genetically Inherited Hearing Loss Treated?